 A global creative production company makes a valuable partner.
 They can help you understand cultural discrepancies and advise you on the best approach to adapting your global concept everywhere.
 By including a global creative production company from the start of the creative process, you will not only save time and money, but most importantly, you will ensure your global campaign speaks to your target audience.
 Throughout the creative journey, a global creative production company can advise you on what works and what doesn’t.
 Make sure you keep them in the loop by sharing concepts, story-boards and designs.
 They will have the technical know-how and practical approach to ensure you always deliver the best creative everywhere, in the most efficient way.
 Handcrafted fonts may sound like a wonderful idea but what happens when you deploy your campaign in Greece, Japan or Lebanon?
 A crowded and intricate visual for your print creative may look amazing as an initial key visual, but will be difficult to implement in Russian, German or Chinese.

-- Always allow space for 50% additional text
+- Do allow space for 50% additional text

-- Consider the creative approach of right-to-left languages
+- Do consider the creative approach of right-to-left languages

-- Consider varying internet connection speeds for digital ads
+- Do consider varying internet connection speeds for digital ads

 Freedman is a leading global creative production company.
 For 30 years, we’ve been helping brands grow worldwide by delivering strong global campaigns efficiently.